AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Challenges in Low-Altitude Wireless Networks

 Beyond challenges in spectrum management and integrated C2S functionality, the improvement of LAE networks has been significantly limited by the lack of standards and real-world testbeds.
 Existing standards developed for terrestrial 5G, satellite communications, and manned aviation cannot meet the operational and regulatory demands specific to low-altitude platforms.

-In parallel, the limited availability of publicly available testbeds undermines the validation and benchmarking of proposed systems and algorithms.
+In parallel, the limited publicly available testbeds undermine the validation and benchmarking of proposed systems and algorithms.
 Although simulation remains useful for preliminary analysis, it fails to capture some physical layer nuances of LAE environments, such as altitude-dependent multipath fading, spatiotemporal spectrum utilization, and platform-dependent distortions.
-As detailed later, to address this, the Aerial Experiments and Research Platform for Advanced Wireless~(AERPAW) testbed has emerged as a critical resource enabling controlled experiments with programmable UAVs and software-defined radios~(SDRs) in mixed urban-rural landscapes~\cite{marojevic2020advanced}.
+As detailed later, to address this, the AERPAW testbed has emerged as a critical resource enabling controlled experiments with programmable UAVs and software-defined radios~(SDRs) in mixed urban-rural landscapes~\cite{marojevic2020advanced}.
 AERPAW supports the evaluation of AI-driven spectrum access and cross-layer optimization under realistic constraints, bridging theory and practice, and hosts over two dozen datasets based on real-world UAV network environments.

 However, several challenges still exist.
 Reproducing dense urban conditions with high fidelity, simulating interference or jamming scenarios, and scaling the testbed infrastructure to accommodate a variety of aerial platforms, such as eVTOLs or fixed-wing drones, are non-trivial tasks.
 Moreover, the simulation-to-reality gap persists; ML models trained on digital twins often underperform in real-world deployments due to unpredictable environmental conditions~\cite{10945722}.
 To accelerate LAE adoption, future efforts should prioritize interoperability across testbeds and the development of standardized evaluation metrics.
 Additionally, collaboration among researchers is essential for sharing test data, harmonizing spectrum policies, and establishing certification protocols.